Dr. Kimberly S. Kenton Joins Northwestern Medicine as Division Chief for Female Pelvic Medicine and Reconstructive Surgery

 “I’ve dedicated my career to improving quality of life and treatment outcomes for women with pelvic floor disorders,” said Kenton.

 Kenton’s commitment to medical education and research is exemplary.
 She has completed extensive research investigating interventions in women with urinary incontinence and those with pelvic organ prolapse.
 Additionally, she has served as an investigator in numerous National Institute of Health studies, including those of the Urinary Incontinence Treatment Network and the Pelvic Floor Disorders Network.
 She lead a national surgical trial comparing laparoscopic and robotic pelvic floor reconstructive surgeries.

 Northwestern’s Integrated Pelvic Health Program brings together a multispecialty approach to evaluation and treatment of women with complex pelvic floor disorders.
 Studies show that pelvic floor disorders are best treated with a collaborative approach.
 Northwestern’s pelvic health program brings together internationally recognized specialists in urogynecology, urology, colorectal surgery and physical medicine and rehabilitation to provide customized, compassionate, full-service care for all pelvic disorders in a confidential environment.

 Dr. Kenton’s clinic is currently accepting appointments.
-To schedule with her or to learn more about the Integrated Pelvic Health Program at Northwestern Memorial, please visit us online or call us at 312.926.4747 to schedule an appointment with a urogynecology specialist.
+To schedule with her or to learn more about the Integrated Pelvic Health Program at Northwestern Memorial, please call us at 312.926.4747 to schedule an appointment with a urogynecology specialist.